dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/auth0-migration.md

 <Lightbox src="/img/docs/dbt-cloud/access-control/new-okta-completed.png" title="New Okta configuration completed"/>

+**Note:** Continue to the step below after updating your identity provider to ensure uninterrupted access to dbt Cloud.

 Toggle the `Enable new SSO authentication` option to ensure the traffic is routed correctly. _The new SSO migration action is final and cannot be undone_

 <Lightbox src="/img/docs/dbt-cloud/access-control/saml-enable.png" title="Enable new SSO for SAML/Okta"/>